 based on the value of the Configuration Parameters > Data Import/Export > Input parameter or a

-To import many signals to root-level input ports, consider using the Root Inport Mapping tool.
+To import many signals to root-level input ports, consider using the Root Inport Mapper tool.
 This tool updates the Input configuration parameter based on the signal data that you import and map to root-level input ports.
-For an example, see Map Data Using Root Inport Mapping Tool.
+For an example, see Map Data Using Root Inport Mapper Tool.

 Use root input ports to: